egallis31/egallis31/README.md

 ## [About Me](https://evan.gallis.xyz)

 Within the everchanging world of securing our technology, I am currently a Lead Senior Security and Cloud Architecture Engineer that is extremely motivated when it comes to working on cutting-edge security projects and full-stack security engineering.
-Within my profession, I continously am taking the leap learning new skills relevant to modern tech deployments and am heavily involved in managing Kubernetes and cloud native (CNCF) approaches from bare metal.
-As a result of this passion, my current key focal points in my carreer lean towards automated infrastructure deployments, secure devops, full-stack monitoring, and agile security.
+Within my profession, I continuously am taking the leap learning new skills relevant to modern tech deployments and am heavily involved in managing Kubernetes and cloud native (CNCF) approaches from bare metal.
+As a result of this passion, my current key focal points in my career lean towards automated infrastructure deployments, secure devops, full-stack monitoring, and agile security.
 In my free time, you'll be sure to find me in the mountains or working on building out my multi-regional homelab most days!

 <!--
 **egallis31/egallis31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.